artisdom/macro-keyboard/README.md

 - QMK features:
 	- Make keymap fully compatible with QMK (maybe use the [QMK configurator](https://github.com/qmk/qmk_configurator) or the web api to compile keymaps).
 	- Make keyboard compatible with VIA to change layouts and keymaps on the fly using NVS/EEPROM.
+	- Support for more Layer modifiers (one-shot, tap, etc...).
+	- LED indicator for layer change.
 - Better NVS stuff (layouts, configs, ...etc).
-- Better Battery reports (when init ble connection use read level + adc calibration)
+- Better Battery reports (when init ble connection use read level)
 - Clean up HID descriptors to make them common between USB and BLE stacks.
 - Better USB deinit (waiting on TinyUSB implementation).
-- Toggle switch between BLE and USB (partially done: need wakeup on switch change).
+- USB CDC and HID device in parallel to get log outputs in serial port.
 - MIDI device?
 - Mutiple BLE hosts in parallel? + BLE 5 features?
 - If design is kept as BLE only, shift implementation to NimBLE stack (not Bluedroid).